nasa/cFS/UsingGit.md

 You can add multiple files by separating them with a space

+If you would like to add all pending changes to the staging area, use the following command:

+    git add -A

 This staging area allows you to set up all the files you want to commit , before you actually commit them

 If you forget which files you've changed, git will tell you if you ask nicely: